 Homemade vanilla almond milk is about the only kind of almond milk I like.
 It’s not gummy and thick like most of the store bought varieties.
 And when it’s sweetened with dates and scented with real vanilla, it’s rich and delicious.

-Start with raw, unsalted almonds and soak them overnight in water.
-When you’re ready to make the almond milk the next day, just toss the soaking water and rinse the almonds well.
-Add them to your blender or Vitamix with fresh water, pitted dates, vanilla and a pinch of sea salt.
-Purée well and strain the almond milk through a fine tea towel or nut bag (you can buy them on Amazon).
+Start with raw, unsalted almonds and soak them overnight (or all day) in water.
+When you’re ready to make the almond milk, just throw out the soaking water and rinse the almonds well.
+Place them in a high-powered blender or Vitamix with fresh water, pitted dates, vanilla and a pinch of sea salt.
+Then purée well and strain the almond milk through a flour sack towel or nut bag.

-During the holidays, I’ve thought about flavoring this slightly sweet milk with a little extra coconut sugar, and flavoring it with cinnamon and freshly grated nutmeg.
-It could be served over ice with a little brandy and an extra grating of nutmeg for a holiday milk punch.
+During the holidays, I’ve flavored this slightly sweet milk with a little extra coconut sugar, and added cinnamon and freshly grated nutmeg.
+It can be served over ice with a little brandy and an extra grating of nutmeg for a holiday milk punch.
 Always use whole nutmeg grated with a nutmeg grater or microplaner for the freshest nutmeg flavor.

-If you’re ever doing the Whole 30 diet, this is a great creamer for your coffee.
+If you’re ever doing a round of Whole30, this is a great creamer for your coffee.
 I like to use it in my chocolate, almond and date smoothie recipe.
 Or over gluten-free and nut-free granola and berries.
 I have a video demo on YouTube making this recipe, if you’d like a visual!
 However you pour it, I have a feeling it will be the best almond milk you’ve ever tasted.

 Homemade Vanilla Almond Milk

 - 2 cups raw unsalted almonds, soaked overnight in enough water to cover the almonds